 - Re-importation following repair/free repair of objects.

 For non-VAT-registered enterprises, VAT must be specified as before when declaring, and the VAT amount will appear in the declaration overview.

-More about the customs declaration overview
+More about the declaration overview

-The customs declaration overview is available in both PDF and XML format.
+The declaration overview is available in both PDF and XML format.
 The overview shows all approved declarations, with the exception of supplementary requirements and provisional declarations.
 Each declaration shows the statistical value and total taxable amount per declaration.

 An overview is prepared for each customer on the customer number (company register number) that is registered in the Central Coordinating Register for Legal Entities.
 If the declaration concerns a sub-entity equal to enterprise type "company" (BEDR), a separate overview will be prepared for each sub-entity.
 The recipient of the declaration overviews is the main entity.

 The declaration's clearance date will determine when the declaration will be shown in the declaration overview.
 The exception to this is for temporary declarations.
 These will be shown regardless of the clearance date.

 The declaration overview includes all types of approved import and export declarations: